Pulcheria: Vow of virginity

+It is possible that Pulcheria may have had another motive to remain unmarried, as she would have had to relinquish her power to a potential husband.
+In addition, the husbands of Pulcheria and her sisters could have wielded overbearing influence on their young brother, or even posed a threat to him.

+Increasingly, the imperial palace assumed a monastic tone more so than the previous regime.
+Sozomen describes the pious ways of Pulcheria and her sisters in his Ecclesiastical History:

 They all pursue the same mode of life; they are sedulous in their attendance in the house of prayer, and evince great charity towards strangers and the poor…and pass their days and their nights together in singing the praises of God.

 Rituals within the imperial palace included chanting and reciting passages of sacred scripture and fasting twice per week.
+The sisters relinquished luxurious jewelry and apparel, which most women of the imperial court wore.

+Minority of Theodosius

-The sisters relinquished luxurious jewelry and apparel which most women of the imperial court wore.
-Pulcheria assembled the emperor's imperial announcements and provided many instruction necessary for Theodosius to be a successful emperor when he would come of age.
-According to Sozomen, Pulcheria's training of Theodosius included good deportment, horsemanship, and how to don clothes.
-Not only did Pulcheria train her brother in the duties and customs of imperial office, but she also ensured that Theodosius was trained to become a pious Christian leader.
-However Theodosius was accused by some people of providing poor leadership.
+Pulcheria provided many instructions necessary for Theodosius to be a successful emperor when he would come of age.
+According to Sozomen, Pulcheria's training of Theodosius included good deportment, manner of speech, horsemanship, and how to don clothes.
+However, as adult, Theodosius was accused by some historians of providing lackluster leadership.